 Blackouts are still in effect — Even if you have access to WatchESPN, certain sporting events may be unavailable to you, due to regional blackouts.

 Know what you're wagering — For certain fantasy sports leagues on ESPN.com, it costs money to create or join groups.
 Be sure to read the rules and regulations for each type of fantasy sports to know which ones you have to pay for or not.

 The bottom line: 8/10

 ESPN.com is one of the most respected mainstream sports information websites out there.
 Not only does it have scores, statistics, and standings for various teams and individual athletes, but it also has opinions and analysis from experts on the storylines that go beyond the action on the playing field.
 Watch highlights, recap clips, and other exclusive video footage from ESPN, or listen to or download ESPN's radio shows.
 You can even participate in fantasy sports leagues for a chance to win cool prizes!

 However, we need to break out the yellow cards and give you a few warnings about ESPN.com.
 First, not all videos will be available to you unless you are subscribed to a telecom provider that has the ESPN family of channels (or at least ESPN's main channel) in its channel package.
 And even then, certain programs may not be available to you, based on your location, because of blackout restrictions.
 And certain fantasy sports games may require you to pay money in order to participate in them, so take care to read their rules to make sure that you're not betting more than you're willing to lose.

 Overall, ESPN.com is a good source for sports information if you follow multiple mainstream sports at once (such as football, basketball, soccer, hockey, or baseball).
 If you're looking for more detailed information, however, you may want to try a particular league or team website.

 Okay!
-With that out of the way, let's start by giving you a quick tour of ESPN.com!
+With that out of the way, let's start by giving you a quick tour of ESPN.com in our next tutorial!